 Great Careers Groups Mission

 To provide professional development through career education, resources, support services, and networking connections to individuals, including veterans.

-The Philadelphia Area Great Careers Group (PAGCG) is a 501(c)3 volunteer-based nonprofit organization in the Greater Philadelphia Area, NJ, and DE offering over 750 to 1000 events per year and meetings are currently all online during COVID-19
+The Philadelphia Area Great Careers Group (PAGCG) is a 501(c)3 volunteer-based nonprofit organization based in the Greater Philadelphia Area, offering over 600 online events per year.